Joaoasbittencourt/Matbank/README.md

 # Matbank
-Simple wpf destkop app  help manage store stock of building materials
+Simple wpf destkop app  help manage building materials storage for construction sites

 ## What I learned
 - How to setup and use MVVM Pattern with the Caliburn.Micro Framework